 Don's son Brian made a beautiful, wooden 3-D diorama for the story written by Don's granddaughter Tara, for her UNI HS geometry class, at age 15, entitled A Quest For The Sacred Golden Pineapple, Pine Cone and Artichoke.
 The diorama includes 1.) a figurine of The Old Mathman holding a golden pineapple, made by Tara, within a dome, 2.) a watercolor painting by Tara and Don of The Old Mathman's house in the woods, and 3). a shelf underneath with a copy of Tara's story.

-but if you do I thought I'd give you an
+do I thought I'd give you an update.

-majors in math and physics in 2006 and
+in math and physics in 2006 and then

-on a 2-year leave from the program and
+So, he's now on a 2-year leave from

 I hope that you are well and still the mathman.
 Andy really benefited from working with you, and I always enjoyed talking with you too.
 Have a good October.